Lion Air Flight 610: International assistance

-The Lion Air aircraft flight recorders were retrieved with assistance from Singapore's Transport Safety Investigation Bureau (TSIB), which sent on 29 October 2018, three specialists and an underwater locator beacon detector to help recover the devices.
-The Australian Transport Safety Bureau sent two of its personnel to assist the Indonesian National Transportation Safety Committee (NTSC) with the downloading process of the FDR.
+The Lion Air aircraft flight recorders were retrieved with assistance from Singapore's Transport Safety Investigation Bureau, which sent on 29 October 2018, three specialists and an underwater locator beacon detector to help recover the devices.
+The Australian Transport Safety Bureau sent two of its personnel to assist the Indonesian NTSC with the downloading process of the FDR.

 In August 2019, an early draft of the NTSC report was leaked.
 The report in circulation blamed design and oversight lapses playing a key role in the Lion Air Flight 610 crash and also identified pilot and maintenance errors as causal factors among a hundred elements of the crash chronology, without ranking them.
 Lion Air expressed objections because NTSC's draft, according to a source who requested anonymity, attributed 25 lapses to Lion Air out of 41 lapses found.
-There are also doubts about the acceptability of some photographs used in the investigation, as they could be fabricated evidence of repair to the doomed Lion Air MAX.
-The company opposes raising an issue about the photographs in the final accident report.
+Also, doubts arose about the acceptability of some photographs used in the investigation, as they could be fabricated evidence of repair to the doomed Lion Air MAX.
+The company opposed raising an issue about the photographs in the final accident report.

-A Boeing technician and engineering team, and a team from the US National Transportation Safety Board arrived on 31 October to help with the investigation being conducted by the NTSC.
+A Boeing technician and engineering team and a team from the US National Transportation Safety Board arrived on 31 October to help with the investigation being conducted by the NTSC.
 Personnel from the US Federal Aviation Administration (FAA) and engine manufacturer GE Aviation were also sent to Indonesia.
-A team from Singapore, that had already arrived on the night of 29 October, was to provide assistance in recovering the aircraft's flight recorders.
+A team from Singapore that had already arrived on the night of 29 October was to provide assistance in recovering the aircraft's flight recorders.
 The Australian Transport Safety Bureau sent two of its personnel to assist with the downloading process of the FDR.